jjvanzon/JJs-Reference-Architecture/introduction.md

 Platform and protocol independence is something given extra attention in this software architecture.
 A lot of split up into parts is, due to the fact that not every technology was supported on every platform.
 This allowed us to take our pick from technologies more easily.

 This software architecture also puts a lot of focus on fixed patterns of working.
 Patterns are code structurings proven to work well, and the idea is that if we all work the same way and understand the system of organization, we can more easily navigate the code, regardless of who wrote it.
+(This may wither away the skill of reading code that isn't specifically structured this way, but hey: pros and cons.)

 Top 12 Code Improvements